-Following types of suppliers are entitled to issue a consolidated tax invoice for the supply of services made during a month at the end of the month, with or without a serial number and with or without address of the recipient of taxable service.
-The option is given to these suppliers to exclude serial number and address of the recipient only and other fields as required in Rule 46 are mandatory.
+Rule 54(2) states that following types of suppliers are entitled to issue a consolidated tax invoice for the supply of services made during a month at the end of the month, with or without a serial number and with or without address of the recipient of taxable service.
+The option is given to these suppliers to exclude serial number and address of the recipient only and other fields as required in rule 46 are mandatory.

+- Insurance company;

+- b.
+Banking company,

-- linsurance company - Banking company - Financial institution including a Non-banking financial company - 2.4.2 When tax invoice is issued by an exporter or supplier to SEZ unit then invoice should have the additional information
+- c.
+Financial institution including a non-banking financial company.

+2.4.2 Additional information required when tax invoice is issued by an exporter or supplier to SEZ unit

-An endorsement "SUPPLY MEANT FOR EXPORT / SUPPLY TO SEZ DEVELOPER OR AUTHORISED OPERATIONS ON PAYMENT OF INTEGRATED TAX" or "SUPPLY MEANT FOR EXPORT / SUPPLY TO SEZ DEVELOPER OR AUTHORISED OPERATIONS UNDER BOND OR LETTER OF UNDERTAKING WITHOUT PAYMENT OF INTEGRATED TAX", as the case may be.
+An endorsement "SUPPLY MEANT FOR EXPORT / SUPPLY TO SEZ UNIT OR SEZ DEVELOPER FOR AUTHORISED OPERATIONS ON PAYMENT OF INTEGRATED TAX" or "SUPPLY MEANT FOR EXPORT / SUPPLY TO SEZ UNIT OR SEZ DEVELOPER FOR AUTHORISED OPERATIONS UNDER BOND OR LETTER OF UNDERTAKING WITHOUT PAYMENT OF INTEGRATED TAX", as the case may be.

-Name and address of the recipient, address for delivery and name of the country of destination
+Name and address of the recipient, address for delivery and name of the country of destination representative